Why I Like Eidai Kako Co. Much More Than Tesla

 0.006

-As you can see the top position in the table is for Eidai Kako (TYO:7877).
-Judging the numbers this company is a much better investment than the other companies.
+As you can see, the top position in the table is for Eidai Kako (TYO:7877).
+Judging the numbers, this company is a much better investment than the other companies.
 This company does not produce cars but mainly car mats.
 Car mats are not very exciting products but apparently a lot more profitable than cars.

 I think car mats are even less exiting products than door mats from the IKEA.
 Some Danish people were however annoyed IKEA’s door mats (and toilet seats) got Danish names while the more exiting products got Norwegian and Swedish names.
-I guess if IKEA sold car mats they would not even give them a Danish name but instead a German, Dutch or Frisian name.
+I guess if IKEA sold car mats, they would not even give them a Danish name but instead a German, Dutch or Frisian name.

 Companies producing boring products are often the best investments.
 Usually investors bid up shares of companies with exiting products too much.
-So despite the fact cars mats are considered dull this manufacturer could still be a good investment.
-If you believe in replacement of conventional cars with electrical cars then this stock should benefit as well.
+So despite the fact car mats are considered dull, this manufacturer could still be a good investment.
+If you believe in replacement of conventional cars with electrical cars, then this stock should benefit as well.

-I found the company while screening for not so liquid companies with a low EV/EBIT, a strong balance sheet, a low P/B, low Total Asset Growth, a high Piotroski score and constant or growing Gross Profit/(Total Assets –excess cash).
-See the table below, from this month’s newsletter:
+I found the company while screening for not so liquid companies with a low EV/EBIT, a strong balance sheet, a low P/B, low total asset growth, a high Piotroski score and constant or growing Gross Profit/(Total Assets - Excess Cash).
+See the table below from this month’s newsletter:

 |